Fuyq42/MaNGA_High_Order_stellar_kinematic/README.md

 | 14  | Stellar_h4_GH | (N, N) |  | Line-of-sight stellar h₄ derived from fitting four kinematic moments (V, σ, h₃, h₄) with moments=4. |
 | 15  | Stellar_h4_ivar_GH | (N, N) |  | Inverse variance in Stellar_h4_GH. |

-The total size of the kinematic files for our 2, 230 galaxies is about 800 MB.

 ## Example: Plotting Kinematic Maps